- You Are Here:

 Information on Plans & Specifications

-Plans and specifications shall be drawn to scale upon substantial paper or cloth and shall be of sufficient clarity to indicate the location, nature and extent of the work proposed and show in detail that it will conform to the provisions of this code and all relevant laws, ordinances, rules and regulations.
+Plans and specifications shall be drawn to scale upon substantial paper or pre-approved electronic plan set copies and shall be of sufficient clarity to indicate the location, nature and extent of the work proposed and show in detail that it will conform to the provisions of this code and all relevant laws, ordinances, rules and regulations.

 The application, plans, specifications, computations and other data filed by an applicant for a permit shall be reviewed by the Building Division.
 When applicable, the plans may be reviewed by other departments, such as the Planning, Engineering, or Fire Department.
 The applicant will be informed of other reviews/permits at time of application.